TENNESSEE CANINE BITE LAWS AND HOW TO PROVE YOUR CASE

 Knoxville, TN Personal Injury and Dog Bite Lawyers

-In any case involving a dog bite, there might be reasonable and valid claims for negligence and at Bill Hotz and Associates, we have handled cases like this many times in the past.
+In any case involving a dog bite, there might be reasonable and valid claims for negligence and at Hotz and Associates, we have handled cases like this many times in the past.
 If you or your loved one have a personal injury caused by a dog bite, call Knoxville, Tennessee’s best personal injury lawyers today.
 We provide free, no cost consultations and as always, we don’t get paid unless you get paid.